Develop Hand Muscle Strength Using These Fine Motor Skills

-- Start with strengthening the larger hand movements, such as squeezing, pinching, and weight bearing, and then progress toward the smaller more refined hand and finger movements that are used for in-hand manipulation tasks.
+Start with strengthening the larger hand movements, such as squeezing, pinching, and weight-bearing.
+Then progress toward the smaller more refined hand and finger movements that are used for in-hand manipulation tasks.
 Strengthening tools include Play-Doh, Silly Putty, squirt bottles, bubble wrap, wheelbarrow or animal walks, clothespins, pegboards, etc.

-- To help with muscle differentiation and strength of the small muscles in the hand and fingers, have kids pick up multiple marbles, coins, or sponges cut into small cubes with one hand at a time and squirrel them into their palm.
-Then have the child move the marbles, coins or cubes back to their fingertips one at a time and place them into a container with a small opening on top.
+Have kids pick up multiple marbles, coins, or sponges cut into small cubes with one hand at a time.
+Then, squirrel them into their palms.
+Next, have the child move the item back to their fingertips one at a time and place them into a container with a small opening on top.

-- The modified/adapted tripod grasp is good for those who have weak hand muscles and fatigue easily because it uses the least number of muscles or muscles strength of any grip position.
+The modified/adapted tripod grasp is good for those who have weak hand muscles and fatigue easily.
+It uses the least number of muscles or muscle strength of any grip position.

 About Skills 4 Life: